dimasrepo/dimaspro.github.io/_posts/2024-07-31-energy-analysis.md

 ---

 ## Overview
 Access 2023 world energy and climate data and key decarbonisation indices through Enerdata's interactive data tool.
-This README file provides a summary of the dataset, including features and key points to consider during analysis.
+This file provides a summary of the dataset, including features and key points to consider during analysis.

+Click this link to directly access the report: [Energy Anlysisl Energy Transition Statistic](https://dimasaditya.shinyapps.io/Energy_Analysis/)

 ## Directory Structure
 This directory contains the following files: